tanvipandhre/Hashing-1/README.md

 Note:
 All inputs will be in lowercase.
 The order of your output does not matter.
+* What is anagram? length is same , chars arranged in diff order.
+* Sorting technique - sprt the string.
+Keep the sorted string as key & all the rest strings in arraylist.
+* Prime products technique - each a-z is assigned a prime number.
+Prind products isthe unique value which is the key, when product is same put in that arraylist

 ## Problem 2:
 Given two strings s and t, determine if they are isomorphic.